Seafzz/cherry/README.md

 2. Select GitHub as the deployment method.
 3. Connect to your repository and deploy the branch.
 4. Click "Open App" to access your

+## Credits
+- Data modeling and visualization by Code Institute lessons.
+- Dashboard and README templates by
+- Code along lessons with by Code insititute lessons.
+- co-pilot for help with debuging when necesary.

+## Acknowledgements
+Thanks to my mentor for the support and guidance.